hzeller/rpi-rgb-led-matrix/python/README.md

     So if you can, stick with Python2.7 for now.
   * The good news is, that this is due to overhead per function call.
 If you can do more per function call, then this is less problematic.
-For instance if you have an image to be displayed with `SetImage()`, that will be faster per pixel.
+For instance if you have an image to be displayed with `SetImage()`, that will much faster per pixel (internally this then copies the pixels natively).
-    (Currently, `SetImage()` is still much slower than it could be, because it does not send the raw buffer into the C-side but does individual SetPixel() calls in the interface layer.
-If you are interested in improving the performance of Python, this would be a good start and welcomed pull request).

-The ~0.015 Megapixels/s on a Pi-1 means that you can update a 32x32 matrix at most with ~15Hz.
-If you have chained 5, then you barely reach 3Hz.
+The ~0.015 Megapixels/s on a Pi-1 means that you can update a 32x32 matrix at most with ~15fps.
+If you have chained 5, then you barely reach 3fps.
-In a Pi-3, you get about 400Hz update rate (85Hz for 5-chain) with a Python program (while with C++, you can do the same thing with a comfortable 3500Hz (700Hz for 5)).
+In a Pi-3, you get about 400fps update rate (85fps for 5-chain) with a Python program (while with C++, you can do the same thing with a comfortable 3500fps (700fps for 5)).
 Keep in mind that this is if all you do is just calling `SetPixel()`, it does not include any time of what you actually want to do in your demo - so anything in addition to that will drop your update rate.

+If you can prepare the animation you want to show, then you can either prepare images and then use the much faster call to `SetImage()`, or can fill entire offscreen-frames (create with `CreateFrameCanvas()`) and then swap with `SwapOnVSync()` (this is the fastest method).

 Using the library
 -----------------